Crime Lab New York, Crime Lab, Education Lab Enhancing Public Safety

 Work Force Allocation

 In partnership with the Chicago Police Department, the Crime Lab brought together law enforcement workforce allocation experts and data scientists to create an optimal staffing model for the Bureau of Patrol.
-The model will aim to allow officers to spend at least 40% of their time on community engagement and crime prevention.
+To learn more about the model, its considerations, and its implementation please visit this summary.

 Youth Advocate Programs